PointCHealth/ai-adf-edi-spec/implementation-plan/ai-prompts/02-create-codeowners.md

 ## Expected Outcome

 After running this prompt, you should have:
-- ✅ `.github/CODEOWNERS` file created
+- ✅ `.github/CODEOWNERS` files created in ALL FIVE repositories
+- ✅ Repository-specific ownership rules appropriate to each codebase
 - ✅ All critical paths have designated owners
 - ✅ Security-sensitive areas protected
 - ✅ Clear documentation in file comments